 \section{{Alternative Neural Representations}}

-Our current method follows prior work in learning in the log-magnitude STFT domain.
-In this section, we investigate two possible alternatives: learning phase + log-magnitude, and directly learning in the time domain.
+Our current method follows prior work in learning the log-magnitude STFT and instantaneous frequency phase.
+In this section, we investigate a possible alternative of directly learning in the time domain.
 The MSE and T60 error percentage is presented in Table~\ref{fig:wavephase}.
-We observe that jointly modeling phase + log-magnitude degrades the performance slightly compared to modeling just the log-magnitude, while modeling in the time domain performs poorly.
+We observe that modeling in the time domain performs poorly.